 Intellectual property legislation can play a crucial role in enabling the use of TDM.
-TDM requires copying, adaptation and/or digitisation of the original work, and governments must consider how to balance rights-holders' interests against the innovation potential of TDM23.
+TDM requires copying, adaptation and/or digitisation of the original work, and governments must consider how to balance rights-holders' interests against the innovation potential of TDM.

 Within the last decade, Asia has overtaken Europe as the world's leading centre for academic TDM research, as measured by number of publications.
-China is the global leader in patenting text- and datamining procedures, and second only to the United States in the 'The present use of TDM in Europe is significantly lower than in the US and Asia, most probably due to limitations imposed by the European legal framework'
+China is the global leader in patenting text- and datamining procedures, and second only to the United States in the number of text-mining based publications.
+Iran, Turkey and India have shown some of the fastest growth in TDM use in recent years.
+'The present use of TDM in Europe is significantly lower than in the US and Asia, most probably due to limitations imposed by the European legal framework'

-EC FutureTDM project22
+EC FutureTDM project